BrainDynamicsUSYD/NeuroFdpToolbox/README.md

 ## Simulation data analysis
-The matlab function for generating the neuron microcircuit is main_Gamma.m The detection, analysis and visualization of the fractional propagating patterns in the simulation data can be found in the main function Project1.m in the sub-folder experimental_data_analysis/Toolbox_CSC.
-An example movie of the experimental data can be found in the sub-folder example movies.
-The full data can be shared upon requested.
-The code to generate the figure 2 and figure 3 in the paper "Lévy walk dynamics explain gamma burst patterns in primate cerebral cortex" can be found in the sub-folder experimental_data_analysis/Toolbox_CSC/p1.
+The matlab function for generating the neuron microcircuit is main_Gamma.m The detection, analysis and visualization of the fractional propagating patterns in the simulation data can be found in the folder model_data_analysis.
+The code to generate the figure 4-6 in the paper "Lévy walk dynamics explain gamma burst patterns in primate cerebral cortex" can be found in the sub-folder experimental_data_analysis/New/GammaPaperFig1-4.

 ## Experimental data analysis
 The detection, analysis and visualization of the fractional propagating patterns in the experimental data can be found in the main function Project1.m in the sub-folder experimental_data_analysis/Toolbox_CSC.
 An example movie of the experimental data can be found in the sub-folder example movies.
 The full data can be shared upon requested.
 The code to generate the figure 2 and figure 3 in the paper "Lévy walk dynamics explain gamma burst patterns in primate cerebral cortex" can be found in the sub-folder experimental_data_analysis/Toolbox_CSC/p1.